 Just like you wouldn’t skip oil changes on your car, adhering to a suggested maintenance schedule is crucial for your laser cutting machine’s health.

-- Document Your Schedule: Keep a record of maintenance activities to track what’s been done and what’s due next.
+- Document Your Schedule: Record maintenance activities to track what has been done and what is due next.

 - Manufacturer’s Recommendations: Always align your schedule with the manufacturer’s guidelines.